MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/fopen-s-wfopen-s.md

 ### Parameters

 *`pFile`*\
-A pointer to the file pointer that will receive the pointer to the opened file.
+A pointer to the file pointer that receives the pointer to the opened file.

 *`filename`*\
-Name of the file to open.
+The file to open.

 *`mode`*\
 Type of access permitted.